TUW-GEO/yeoda/README.md

 Most changes will take place in *veranda* and *geospade*, so the actual interface to the data given by *yeoda* should stay approximately the same.

 ## Installation
-The package can be either installed via pip or if you solely want to work with *yeoda* or contribute, we recommend to install it as a conda environment.
+The package can be either installed via pip or if you solely want to work with *yeoda* or contribute, we recommend installing it as a conda environment.
 If you work already with your own environment, please have look at ``conda_env.yml`` or ``setup.cfg`` for the required dependencies.

 ### pip
 To install *yeoda* via pip in your own environment, use:
 ```
 pip install yeoda
 ```
-**ATTENTION**: Packages like *gdal*, *cartopy*, or *geopandas* need more OS support and have more dependencies then other packages and can therefore not be installed solely via pip.
+**ATTENTION**: Packages like *gdal*, *cartopy*, or *geopandas* need more OS support and have more dependencies than other packages and can therefore not be installed solely via pip.
 Thus, for a fresh setup, an existing environment with the conda dependencies listed in ``conda_env.yml`` is expected.
 To create such an environment, you can run:
 ```